-Approximately three temporary helicopter fly yards within the CNF would be used for the Proposed Action, and nine temporary helicopter fly yards outside the CNF would be used for Connected and Similar Actions, as depicted in Attachment A: Detailed Route Maps and described in Section 7.1 Workspace.
-No helicopters would be stored at temporary fly yards overnight.
-Helicopters may be refueled at these sites, if necessary.
-Approximately one of the three temporary helicopter fly yards would be used for both helicopter landing and for equipment and material storage for the Proposed Action.
-Approximately five of the nine temporary helicopter fly yards would be used for both helicopter landing and for equipment and material storage for Connected Actions.
-Poles and steel cages for concrete structure foundations would be assembled on site if there is adequate space at the work site or at the staging areas, then trucked to the job site or flown in and installed via helicopter.
-These fly yards would be accessed using existing access roads.
-Because these fly yards would be located in previously disturbed areas, no additional grading would be required.
-However, some vegetation clearing may be conducted with gas-powered weed abatement tools to provide a safe operating environment.
+environment.
 No tree removal is planned; however, because construction would occur over an approximately five-year period, some tree removal may be required at the time of construction.
 In addition, some trees may be trimmed and some mature bushes and other scrub vegetation may be cleared.
 Measures to reduce impacts to sensitive noise or air receptors that may result from the operation and use of helicopters are presented in Section 10.5 Noise.
 Helicopter models that may be used include, but are not limited to, the Erickson Air Crane, Hughes 500D, Kaman K-MAX, and Bell 206L Long Ranger.

-Helicopters would typically be used between 6:30 a.m. and 4:00 p.m.-in accordance with SDG&E's general operation and maintenance guidelines, or as allowed according to biological resource or noise constraints-to deliver poles, construction material, and personnel to the ROW.
+Helicopters would typically be used between 7:00 a.m. and 4:00 p.m.-in accordance with SDG&E's general operation and maintenance guidelines, or as allowed according to biological resource or noise constraints-to deliver poles, construction material, and personnel to the ROW.
+In order to begin construction at 7:00 a.m., however, in some instances SDG&E may need to fly helicopters from their respective home airfields to the Proposed Action staging areas or landing zones prior to 7:00 a.m. to pick up workers or construction materials.
+Where appropriate, SDG&E will coordinate with the County noise control officer regarding helicopter flights to avoid any conflicts with the County noise ordinance.
 Helicopters would also be used to remove materials from the ROW.
 The helicopters' flight paths would follow the ROW to the extent practicable and would be coordinated with the Federal Aviation Administration (FAA) where required.